Intro

 Which is exactly what was happening.
 As teams scaled, we noticed that feedback stopped living in Canny.

 High-signal requests were showing up across support conversations, sales threads, CRMs, Slack, emails, and app reviews.
-Each had different context and different owners.
 Canny was supposed to be the source of truth, but when half the signals never made it there, it became noise in its own users' stack.

 Capture became inconsistent.
 Duplicates multiplied.
 Important asks got buried in threads nobody had time to comb through.
 The less teams knew what was in Canny (and elsewhere), the less useful it became.